SFe-Team-was-taken/SFe/format-specification/section7.md

 All the DWORDs used in this sub-chunk have been changed to QWORDs.
 (SFe64)

-Unlimited sample rate
+Sample Rate Limit Changes

+- In both SFe32 and SFe64, sample rates (dwSampleRate) are stored as a 32-bit integer.
+This is the same behaviour as seen in the legacy SoundFont(r) 2.04 format.
+This results in a theoretical maximum sample rate of 4,294,967,295 Hz.
+- In the legacy SoundFont(r) 2.04 specification, E-mu suggested that sample rates of below 400 Hz or above 50000 Hz should be avoided as some legacy hardware platforms may not be able to reproduce these sounds.
+This is not a limitation of the specification, but rather a limitation of legacy sound cards.
-- When reading version 4 files, if a sample rate of below 400 or above 50000 is encountered, no attempt should be made to change the sample rate.
+- Despite this, Creative did not use 16-bit integers for sample rate in SF 2.04.
+It is thus safe to use sample rates in excess of 50000 Hz.
+If a sample rate of below 400 Hz or above 50000 Hz is encountered, no attempt should be made to change the sample rate.
 - A zero sample rate should be reset.

+sfSampleType and Werner SF3

 Bit 4 of "sfSampleType" is reserved for Werner SF3 usage.